New limits on the local Lorentz invariance violation of gravity in the Standard-Model Extension with pulsars: Prospects of limits from spin precession of solitary pulsars

-However, the mechanism described above implies the prospects of constraining the spatial LIV coefficients with more high-quality solitary-pulsar observations.
-Since Eq.~(\ref{Eq_dWdt}) only consists of five spatial LIV coefficients, the degeneracy (also the ``rotation'') only occurs in the 5-d sub-space.
-If we find five or more solitary pulsars with non-detection of spin precession of similar precision to PSRs~B1937+21 and J1744$-$1134, all linear combinations of the spatial LIV coefficients are expected to be limited to the ${\cal{O}}(10^{-15})$ level.
+However, the mechanism described above implies the prospects of constraining the spatial LV coefficients with more high-quality solitary-pulsar observations.
+Since Eq.~(\ref{Eq_dWdt}) only consists of five spatial LV coefficients, the degeneracy (also the ``rotation'') only occurs in the 5-d sub-space.
+If we find five or more solitary pulsars with non-detection of spin precession of similar precision to PSRs~B1937+21 and J1744$-$1134, all linear combinations of the spatial LV coefficients are expected to be limited to the ${\cal{O}}(10^{-15})$ level.
 In this case, the contours in the 5-d space are ellipsoids with similar lengths on each axis, and the rotation of the ellipsoids will not expand the contours significantly, keeping the constraints still at the ${\cal{O}}(10^{-15})$ level.
 To verify this, we add three hypothetical solitary pulsars into the ephemeris and calculate the global constraints.
 The three hypothetical pulsars share the same radiation characteristics as PSR~B1937+21, and we assume that the observations provide the same time derivative of pulse width constraints as PSR~B1937+21.
 Unlike PSR~B1937+21, their spin periods are set to $5\,{\rm ms}$, which is more conservative compared to the spin period of PSR~B1937+21 which is $1.56\,{\rm ms}$.
 Additionally, they have different sky locations than PSR~B1937+21.
 We rerun the simulation and the results are shown in Table~\ref{tab_Pros}.
-As expected, the limits on the spatial LIV coefficients are improved by about 3 to 4 orders of magnitude.
-We note that currently there are quite some pulsar data already which may be analyzed to perform this test.
-We urge pulsar observers to carried the analysis.
+As expected, the limits on the spatial LV coefficients are improved by about 3 to 4 orders of magnitude. \Reply{We note that there is already a considerable amount of pulsar data available to perform this test.
+We encourage pulsar observers to consider undertaking such analysis.}